Spring Property Priority Quiz for Colorado Mountain Homes

 This quiz is educational.
 Slopes, access, irrigation, association rules, and wildlife habitat goals all change the final plan.
 When you are ready for a site specific visit, request a quote or call the office numbers in the header.

 When you request a quote, a short description of access, steep drives, gates, pets, and rental schedules saves a return trip.
 Photos of the concerning tree or fuel bed help, but they do not replace boots on the ground.
-In Snowmass, Edwards, and Avon, snow piles and shoulder season mud change where we can stage chipper or lift equipment, so timing matters as much as intent.
+In Snowmass, Edwards, and Avon, snow piles and shoulder-season mud change where we can stage chipper or lift equipment, so timing matters as much as intent.

-We may recommend a single service first, or we may outline a season long sequence.
+We may recommend a single service first, or we may outline a season-long sequence.
 For example, wildfire mitigation often pairs with selective pruning that improves both fuel continuity and canopy balance.
 Deep root watering can run the same month as early plant health visits if your evergreens woke up dry.
 None of that is automatic.
 It depends on species, slope, irrigation, and what you want the landscape to look like when guests arrive.

 If you manage a second home, ask for notes you can hand to caretakers.
 If you live on site full time, ask for a simple checklist you can repeat after storms.
 Either way, the goal is the same: fewer emergencies during the weeks when everyone else also calls the tree line.